ibm-cncoc/terraform-ibm-modules/iks/README.md

 - `worker_pool_params` is a map for the worker specs.
 Each key in the map has list of values.
 The length of list should typically be the number of additional worker pools created.
 Element 'i' in each list corresponds to worker pool 'i'.
 Eg: if the provided `worker_pools_num = 2`, and the key 'workers' has value as a list of `["2","1"]`, that would indicate that number of workers in `worker pool1 = 2`, and number of workers in `worker pool2 = 1`

+- This module makes use of python scripts.
+Python packages that script uses are installed using `pip` in the script.

 #### Important Info
 Note that when a Key Protect Instance is created through this module, on `terraform destroy`, all the keys inside the KP instance are deleted before the instance is destroyed.
 Look into the script [keyprotect-destroy.sh](/scripts/keyprotect-destroy.sh) to see how it's done.